CS3219-AY2324S1-G04/peerprep_question_service/README.md

   - [Get Categories](#get-categories)
   - [Get Languages](#get-languages)

-## Quickstart Guide

-Note that Question Service relies on User Service.
-Please ensure that User Service is up and running before attempting to start Question Service.

-1. Clone this repository.
-2. Build the docker images by running: `./build_images.sh`
-3. Modify the ".env" file as per needed.
-Refer to [Docker Images](#docker-images) for the list of environment variables.
-4. Create the docker containers by running: `docker compose up`

 ## Build Script

 `build_images.sh` is a build script for building the Docker images and optionally pushing them to the container registry.
 To get more information about the script, run: